go-ini/ini/README.md

 Many people are using my another INI library [goconfig](https://github.com/Unknwon/goconfig), so the reason for this one is I would like to make more Go style code.
 Also when you set `cfg.BlockMode = false`, this one is about **10%** faster.

+To make those changes I have to confirm API broken, so it's safer to keep it in another place and start using `gopkg.in` to version my package at this time.

 ## License

 This project is under Apache v2 License.
 See the [LICENSE](LICENSE) file for the full license text.